 COMMITTEE AKA TEAM AWESOME

-Once the Call for Submission period has ended, a group of theatre professionals will read all of the plays submitted and name a group of 20 semi-finalists.
-Those 20 plays will be read by the Finalist Selection Committee, a group of award-winning and nationally recognized playwrights.
+Once the Call for Submission period has ended, a group of theatre professionals will read all of the plays submitted and name a group of 20 finalists.
+Those 20 plays will be read by the #ENOUGH Selection Committee, a group of award-winning and nationally recognized playwrights.

-They will then select the finalist plays to be read in #ENOUGH Nationwide Reading and give personal feedback to the young authors of those plays.
+They will then select the winning plays to be read in #ENOUGH Nationwide Reading and give personal feedback to the young authors of those plays.

-Get to know the sheer awesomeness of the Finalist Selection Committee by clicking on their image for their full bio!
+Get to know the sheer awesomeness of the #ENOUGH Selection Committee by clicking on their image for their full bio!